-950 DKR (ca. 130 euro/145 USD); Ph.D.-students: 650 DKR (ca. 90 euro/100 USD).
+950 DKR (ca.130 euro/145 USD); Ph.D.-students: 650 DKR (ca. 90 euro/100 USD).
 Conference fee includes conference material, lunches and the conference dinner on Thursday, November 3rd).
 We expect all participants to join us both days as well as for the conference dinner.
-We do not offer to help pay for travel or accommodation.
+Participants who are unable to pay for their own attendance and/or traveling are welcome to inquire the conference organizers about possible financial assistance.